Kattradhu Thamizh: Plot

-After completing 12th grade, Prabhakar hears about the death of his beloved teacher Poobal, in an accident and travels to have one last look at him.
-There he sees Anandhi, his childhood sweetheart, whose father has also died in the same accident, in an argument with another family for having one look at her father's body.
-Prabhakar enters into a fistfight and ensures that justice is done.
-This incident nurtures the love between Prabhakar and Anandhi.
-They meet regularly thence.
-Prabhakar joins college where his preference for taking up Tamil is ridiculed by his roommate and a few others.
-Anandhi's mother does not object to her daughter's love for Prabhakar as she sees him as a source of financial support.
-At one point, she sells his motorcycle for her expenses.
-Prabhakar does not mind it.
-After a few years, Anandhi and her mother are forced to relocate to Anandhi's uncle's house in north India due to monetary difficulties.
-Prabhakar initially loses contact with her but traces her back to her uncle's home.
+After completing 12th grade, Prabhakar learns of the tragic death of his beloved teacher, Poobal, in an accident and travels to pay his last respects.
+There, he encounters Anandhi, whose father also died in the same accident, arguing with another family for a chance to see her father's body.
+Prabhakar intervenes, engaging in a fistfight to ensure justice is served.
+This incident deepens the bond between Prabhakar and Anandhi, leading them to meet regularly.

+Prabhakar enrolls in college, where his choice to study Tamil is ridiculed by his roommate and a few others.
+Anandhi's mother does not object to her daughter's affection for Prabhakar, viewing him as a potential source of financial support.
+At one point, she sells Prabhakar's motorcycle to cover her expenses, but he does not mind.
+After a few years, Anandhi and her mother are forced to move to her uncle's house in North India due to financial difficulties.
+Initially, Prabhakar loses contact with her but eventually traces her back to her uncle's home.

-Somehow, Anandhi finds Prabhakar and they share a poignant moment in her uncle's home where Prabhakar asks about her health, to which Anandhi asks about the time of his departure.
-Prabhakar buys some clothes for her and leaves her promising that he will keep in touch.
-After a few mail communications, Prabhakar again loses contact with her.
+Anandhi manages to find Prabhakar, and they share a poignant moment at her uncle's house, where Prabhakar inquires about her health, and Anandhi asks about the time of his departure.
+He buys her some clothes and promises to keep in touch.
+However, after a few exchanges of letters, he loses contact with her again.

-Meanwhile, Prabhakar gets a job as a Tamil teacher and starts living in a lodge.
-He manages with a meager salary and loses focus in his personal life.
-On one night, he intimidates a call center employee who flees after failing to recite the Tamil verses which a drunken Prabhakar gives to him.
-It is after this incident that the encounter with a police inspector happens where they arrest Prabhakar for smoking in public.
-Prabhakar is released and he tries to commit suicide, albeit unsuccessfully.
-The police again get hold of him and try to book him on false charges.
-Prabhakar manages to escape and then unintentionally kills the railway clerk.
+Meanwhile, Prabhakar secures a job as a Tamil teacher and begins living in a lodge.
+He struggles with a meager salary and loses focus in his personal life.
+One night, he intimidates a call center employee who flees after failing to recite the Tamil verses that a drunken Prabhakar gives him.
+Following this incident, he encounters a police inspector and is arrested for smoking in public.
+After being released, he attempts suicide but fails.
+The police later try to frame him on false charges, but Prabhakar manages to escape and unintentionally kills a railway clerk.

-Later, at one point in his life, Prabhakar comes in contact with Anandhi who has turned into a prostitute.
-He rescues her from the pimps after holding them at gunpoint.
-He plans to leave the city to his hometown along with Anandhi.
-He leaves her at a women's hostel after which the encounter with the television anchor happens.
+At one point in his life, Prabhakar reconnects with Anandhi, who has become a prostitute.
+He rescues her from her pimps at gunpoint and plans to leave the city with her to return to his hometown.
+He leaves her at a women's hostel before encountering Yuvaan-Suang.

-The police get wind of Prabhakar and try to catch him in his hometown.
-Both Prabhakar and Anandhi hold hands and run towards an oncoming train committing suicide at the same place where Prabhakar's dog died during his childhood.
+The police catch wind of Prabhakar and attempt to apprehend him in his hometown.
+In a tragic turn of events, both Prabhakar and Anandhi hold hands and run toward an oncoming train, committing suicide at the same spot where Prabhakar's dog died during his childhood.